Gradient corrections to the quantum effective action: Generalisation to multiple fields with mass mixing

-where $m_i^2$ are the space-time dependent eigenvalues of the diagonalised mass matrix.\\ Interestingly, we see that all the diagonal terms cancel and the second-order corrections to the effective action are given only by the summation of off-diagonal terms.
-This is consistent with the conclusions that we obtained in the single field case.\\ It is important to remember that in four dimensions the Gamma function in equation \eqref{second gradient general formula} is divergent so we ought to investigate if this correction has to be renormalized with appropriate counterterms, similarly to what is usually done for the one-loop effective potential.
-As can be seen in Appendix B, the divergences in equation \eqref{second gradient general formula} cancel exactly so we are left with finite second-order gradient corrections.
+It is important to remember that in four dimensions the Gamma function in equation \eqref{second gradient general formula} is divergent so we ought to investigate if this correction has to be renormalised with appropriate counterterms, similarly to what is usually done for the one-loop effective potential.
+As it can be seen from the analysis in Appendix~\ref{Appendix: scale-independent}, the divergences in equation \eqref{second gradient general formula} cancel exactly so we are left with finite second-order gradient corrections.
 Consequently, we can also write our result in a manifestly scale-independent way.
 Considering equation \eqref{D second order ea} and taking the limit $D\rightarrow 4$ yields to,

 This is our result for the second-order gradient correction of the one-loop effective action.
 The derivatives of the fields are hidden in the matrix product $T=\mathcal{R}(\partial_X \mathcal{R}^T)$.
+Notice that if $m_i^2=m_k^2$ for some $i$ and $k$, then the expression in the square brackets reduces to $0$, which is consistent with our single field calculation~(\ref{final result: single field}) in section~\ref{Sec.II}.